-An administrative team of the Eshelman Institute for Innovation reviews all student and Tier 1-4 proposals.
-The steering board of the Eshelman Institute for Innovation reviews all Tier 2-4 proposals invited to pitch day and serves as the panel for all live pitches.
+An Eshelman Institute for Innovation administrative team and a panel of external advisors review proposals.
+The steering board of the Eshelman Institute for Innovation reviews proposals invited to pitch day and serves as the panel for all live pitches.
 A subject-matter-expert consulting board is available for consultation when content-specific review of a pre-proposal or proposal is deemed necessary.

 For students and postdoctoral fellows, only those making the pitch, the review panel, School leadership, and members of the Eshelman Institute for Innovation team will be in the room during your pitch.

 For faculty and staff, only those making the pitch, the steering board, and members of the Eshelman Institute for Innovation team will be in the room during your pitch.